-There are major threats to food systems including conflict, climate shocks, the locust crisis and now the COVID-19 pandemic.
+There are major threats to food systems including conflict, famine and drought, locust invasion and the COVID-19 pandemic effects.
 The project contributes to sustainable development goal 2 with the aim to provide emergency food support, achieve food security and improved nutrition to most vulnerable families in the informal settlement of Nairobi.
-We are seeking support to enable us respond to the nutritional needs of children, adolescent girls, pregnant and lactating women, and older persons.
+We are seeking support to enable us to respond to the nutritional needs of children, adolescent girls, pregnant and lactating women, and older persons.

-Most vulnerable families in informal settlements who depend on menial jobs have lost their livelihoods due to COVID-19.
+Most vulnerable families in informal settlements who depend on menial jobs have lost their livelihoods due to COVID-19 and famine and drought.
 Families have no food and no access to safety & preventive measures.
-Emergency response & relief by distributing food, supporting families set up home gardens to cushion them from the food insecurity.
+Emergency response & relief by distributing food, supporting families set up home gardens to cushion them from food insecurity.

-We are providing Emergency Family Relief and nutrition Support with a budget of $10,000 to support 1000 vulnerable slum families during covid. a) Creating awareness and on measures of combating covid-19 like social distancing and hand-washing b) Purchase food, water and sanitary towels for girls and teenage mothers c) Distribution of healthy cooked meal for children in the community every weekend d) Help set up home gardens and women greenhouses
+We are providing Emergency Family Relief and nutrition Support with a budget of $85,530 to support 4000 vulnerable slum families during this drought period and help them cope with covid-19 effect. a) Creating awareness on measures of combating covid-19 like social distancing and hand-washing b) Purchase food, water and sanitary towels for girls and teenage mothers c) Distribution healthy cooked meals for children in the community every weekend d) Help set up home gardens and women greenhouses

-Our Coronavirus Emergency fund in Kenya will help sustain the lives of vulnerable slum families during the pandemic period and alleviate the financial burden of COVID-19 effects by promoting safety and prevention measures.
+Our Famine and drought Emergency fund in Kenya will help sustain the lives of vulnerable slum families during the drought period and alleviate the financial burden of COVID-19 effects by promoting safety and prevention measures.